 More intelligent people would have got the hint that maybe exciting and challenging holidays were not for us… At least not for a while.
 But not to be deterred we set about thinking of a new adventure to take the Things on and came up with Thailand!

 Now Mr Wanderlust had been to Thailand on his gap year (he assures me that he wasn’t “just bumming around”).
+He had been to places like Bangkok and Chiang Mai and was keen to visit somewhere else.
+(As an aside, check out Family Can Travel for details on going to Chiang Mai with kids).
 I, on the other hand, had never been and he had never been to Phuket.
 We both love South East Asia and I love Thai food.
 I love beach holidays (beach based, I’m hopeless at the lie-beside-the-pool holidays) and I love places with some history and culture to learn about.
 If you’re going to Thailand, be sure to read up before you go – these tips on travelling in Thailand with kids are a good place to start.

-We did, as usual, extensive research and balanced needs with budgets and to come up with our selection.
+As usual, we did extensive research and balanced our needs with our budget to come up with our selection.
 Here are some of the main considerations that factored into our choice:

 - Inner Patong (walking distance to Bangla Road and Patong Beach) and Outer Patong (short taxi ride away)